-They also allow staff time to meet with the Headteacher's to create a risk assessment (for violent behaviour) and to review any existing Personal Response Plans.
+They also allow staff time to meet with the Headteacher to create a risk assessment (if appropriate) and to review any existing Personal Response Plans.

 The type and length of a suspension will be employed in proportion to the behaviour displayed.
-Suspensions may only be issued by a Headteacher or Assistant Headteacher.
+Suspensions may only be issued by the Headteacher or Assistant Headteacher.